arjith/magentic-ui/docs/README.md

 # Magentic-UI Documentation

 This folder collects additional developer documentation for Magentic-UI.
-It supplements the main `README.md` with technical details about the project structure and tips for making contributions.
+It supplements the main `README.md` with technical details about the project structure.
+These notes also share tips for making contributions.

 - [Code Overview](code_overview.md)
 - [Editing Guide](editing-guide.md)